-We held cash and cash equivalents of approximately \$49.9 million at June 30, 2008.
+We held cash and cash equivalents of approximately \$6.2 million at September 30, 2008.

-Our operating activities provided net cash of approximately \$7.6 million for the quarter ended June 30, 2008.
-We generated net cash of approximately \$15.6 million from operations for the six months ended June 30, 2008.
+Our operating activities used net cash of approximately \$3.2 million for the quarter ended September 30, 2008.
+We generated net cash of approximately \$12.4 million from operations for the nine months ended September 30, 2008.

-Our investing activities used net cash of \$13.1 million for the quarter ended June 30, 2008, and net cash of \$1.1 billion for the six months ended June 30, 2008.
-We used this cash primarily for the purchase of investments.
+Our investing activities provided net cash of \$258.7 million for the quarter ended September 30, 2008, and used net cash of \$845 million for the nine months ended September 30, 2008.
+We used the cash provided by our repurchase financing activities primarily for the purchase of investments.

-Our financing activities as of June 30, 2008 consisted of proceeds from repurchase agreements, as well as the debt obligations of a \$619.7 million securitization we completed during the quarter.
+Our financing activities as of September 30, 2008 consisted of proceeds from repurchase agreements.
 We expect to continue to borrow funds in the form of repurchase agreements as well as other types of financing.
-As of June 30, 2008 we had established repurchase agreements for RMBS with 14 counterparties, including Annaly.
-As of June 30, 2008, we had \$50 million outstanding under our repurchase agreement with Annaly.
-As of August 6, 2008, we had \$606 million outstanding under this agreement, which constitutes approximately 48% of our total financing.
-The terms of the repurchase transaction borrowings under our master repurchase agreements generally conform to the terms in the standard master repurchase agreement as published by the Securities Industry and Financial Markets Association, or SIFMA, as to repayment, margin requirements and the segregation of all securities we have initially sold under the repurchase transaction.
-In addition, each lender typically requires that we include supplemental terms and conditions to the standard master repurchase agreement.
-Typical supplemental terms and conditions include changes to the margin maintenance requirements, requirements, requirements that all controversies related to the repurchase agreement be litigated in a particular jurisdiction and cross default provisions.
+As of September 30, 2008, we had \$619.7 million outstanding under our repurchase agreement with Annaly collateralized by our RMBS with weighted average borrowing rates of 8.38% and weighted average remaining maturities of 1 day.
+The RMBS pledged as collateral under these repurchase agreements had an estimated fair value of \$736.8 million at September 30, 2008.
+The interest rates of these repurchase agreements are generally indexed to the one-month LIBOR rate and reprice accordingly.
+The terms of the repurchase transaction borrowings under our master repurchase agreements generally conform to the terms in the standard master repurchase agreement as published by the Securities Industry and Financial Markets Association, or SIFMA, as to repayment, margin requirements and the segregation of all securities we have initially sold under the repurchase agreement.
+Typical supplemental terms and conditions include changes to the margin maintenance requirements, required haircuts, and purchase price maintenance requirements, required haircuts, and purchase price maintenance requirements, requirements that all controversies related to the repurchase agreement be litigated in a particular jurisdiction and cross default provisions.
 These provisions will differ for each of our lenders and will not be determined until we engage in a specific repurchase transaction.
-We had also established two repurchase agreements for whole mortgage loans as of June 30, 2008, which were terminated subsequent to the end of the quarter.